Elderberry and Zinc: Can You Take Them Together?

 • Nature's Way Zinc Lozenges

-Be cautious of products that pair elderberry with very high doses of vitamin C and zinc — fine for short-term acute use, but not appropriate for daily long-term consumption due to the zinc upper limit.
+Anthocyanin content varies widely, so favor a standardized elderberry extract.
+Be cautious with products combining elderberry, high-dose vitamin C, and zinc — fine for short-term acute use, but not meant for daily long-term consumption because of the upper limit on zinc.

 The bottom line